tfausak/tfausak.github.io/_posts/2015-05-21-scraping-websites-with-haskell.md

 I recently started a side project that involves scraping websites.
 Although I would typically do that with a scripting language like Python or Ruby, I wanted to use Haskell for its speed and type safety.
-It turned out to be easier than I thought, thanks in large part to [the html-conduit package][].
+It turned out to be easier than I thought, thanks in large part to [the html-conduit package][1].

 To show you how easy it is, let's look at an example.
-Say you want information about [Magic cards][].
-For simplicity's sake, let's say you only want the name of a card given its ID on [Gatherer][].
+Say you want information about [Magic cards][2].
+For simplicity's sake, let's say you only want the name of a card given its ID on [Gatherer][3].
 We'll also ignore unusual cards that are split or flipped.

 From a high level, this problem breaks down into a few pieces: